rollerworks/search/Resources/doc/overview.rst

 The input component provides the input to use for filtering, **only fields present in the FieldSet are used**.

-Filtering can be provided using a PHP Array, JSON or the special :doc:`FilterQuery </input/filter_query>`.
+Filtering can be provided using a PHP Array, JSON, XML or the special :doc:`FilterQuery </input/filter_query>`.
 XML will be available in future.

 Formatter
 ~~~~~~~~~